Black-Photon/System-Operatus/README.md

 Attempt to create a new Operating System based on tutorials from https://wiki.osdev.org

 ## Dependancies
-- Requires wsl installed with the following packages:
+- Requires linux/wsl installed with the following packages:
   - `xorriso`
   - `qemu`
   - `ovmf`